-The Helmholtz Institute for RNA-based Infection Research (HIRI) was established in May 2017 by the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Julius-Maximilian-University of Würzburg (JMU).
-Located on the Würzburg medical campus, HIRI is the first research institution worldwide to solely focus on the role of RNA in infection processes.
+The Helmholtz Institute for RNA-based Infection Research (HIRI) was established in May 2017 as a joint venture between the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Julius Maximilian University of Würzburg (JMU).
+The HIRI is the first research institution worldwide to exclusively address the role of ribonucleic acids (RNA) in infection processes.

 ABOUT THE UNIVERSITY OF WÜRZBURG

 Founded in 1402, the Julius-Maximilian-Universität Würzburg (JMU) is an internationally acclaimed university with a 600 year history.
 Numerous acclaimed scholars and scientists have worked at the JMU, including Rudolf Virchow and Nobel laureate Wilhelm Conrad Röntgen.
 The JMU is one of the leading institutions of higher education in Germany and internationally ranks highly in many scientific disciplines including biology, medicine, physics, and psychology.
 Today, the JMU is home to more than 29,000 students, including over 2,700 from abroad.